kkovacs/diceware8k/README.md

 The word list is at: http://world.std.com/~reinhold/dicewarefaq.html#diceware8k

-If you have Go installed, run it with:
+If you **have Go installed**, run it with:

-	go run diceware8k.go
+	go run diceware8k.go <number-of-words>

+Where <number-of-words> is optional and defaults to six, as recommended by Mr. Reinhold at http://world.std.com/~reinhold/dicewarefaq.html#howlong

-If you don't have Go, you can download the binaries directly -- given that you trust both me and Github ;)
+If you **don't have Go installed**, you can download the standalone binaries -- given that you trust both me and Github ;)

 - Linux 32 bit: https://github.com/kkovacs/diceware8k/raw/master/diceware8k-linux-i386
 - Linux 64 bit: https://github.com/kkovacs/diceware8k/raw/master/diceware8k-linux-amd64